dobsondev/dobsondev-shortcodes/readme.md

 This shortcode will create the end tags for the inline code snippet started by [startCode].
 If you use these two together you can create small inline code samples that look great, are esay to copy, and distinguish themselves from the rest of your text content in appearance.
 These make it easy to include code snippets without having to switch to the HTML editor in WordPress.

+If you want to change any of the styling for the inline code snippets, please use the CSS class "code.dobdev-code-inline".
+From here you can change font size, font family, and even colour using your theme's (hopefully child theme's) stylesheet.
+This should only be done by someone experienced using CSS, otherwise the results could cause harm to the layout of your site.

 **Code Blocks**

 [startCodeBlock]